 One of my family’s favorite snack foods started out as a very basic pumpkin muffin.
-I then created these kid-friendly, nutritional powerhouse, everything but the kitchen sink muffins out of pure desperation during a period when both of my toddlers were asserting their independence at the dinner table (how’s that for a nice way of saying they were driving me crazy with their ever increasing pickiness?).
+I then created these kid-friendly, nutritional powerhouse, everything but the kitchen sink muffins out of pure desperation during a period when both of my toddlers were asserting their independence at the dinner table.
+(How’s that for a nice way of saying they were driving me crazy with their ever increasing pickiness?).
 I couldn’t imagine how their little bodies would ever grow up to be big and strong when they insisted on eating only yogurt and mashed potatoes for weeks on end.
 This healthy pumpkin muffin recipe helped me to get lots of good fruit and veggies into what became their favorite snack food!

 As a parent, you can likely empathize with my frustrating tale of feeding fussy eaters.
 If you are currently living through this trying time, please take heart in knowing that picky eating is just another phase.
 Hang in there, your precious little one will eventually grow out of it.
 And before you know it, the kid who once refused to eat any green food will request fresh asparagus, lightly sautéed with minced garlic in olive oil.

 In the meantime, bake a few batches of these vitamin and protein-packed healthy pumpkin muffins which are both tasty and nutritionally sound.
 You can easily customize this everything but the kitchen sink muffins recipe to your child’s current taste preferences.
 For example, my son went through a phase during which he refused to eat the ‘chunks’ in these muffins.
 No raisins, apple, carrot, nuts….
 No problem–I just tossed the chunky stuff into a blender along with the orange juice and pureed it.
 Mom wins!